 The Organic Seed Revolution

-Industrial hybrid seeds, while high-yield in the short term, create farmer dependency on corporate seed suppliers, degrade soil health over time, and often produce crops poorly adapted to local microclimates.
+Industrial hybrid seeds, while high-yield in the short term, create farmer dependency on corporate seed suppliers and degrade soil health over time.
 The FS Initiative champions a return to organic, open-pollinated seeds that farmers can save, replant, and trade freely.

 This is not nostalgia — it is strategic economic sovereignty.